Optykan/2019HackTheNorthBackend/README.md

 #### `PUT /users`

-This endpoint accepts `Content-Type: application/json` and a User object in the body.
-The body can technically contain anythin, but only well-formed User objects will be accepted.
+This endpoint accepts `Content-Type: application/json` and a json representation of a User object in the body.
+The body can technically contain anything, but only well-formed User objects will be accepted.
 Extraneous fields will be ignored.

 It is not supported to update a skill.